hds-sandbox/hds-sandbox.github.io/develop/modules/index.md

 # Modules
 </center>

 Sandbox resources have been organized as training modules focused on key topics in health data science.
-We regularly host in-person workshops and support courses at host universities for students and researchers (check [News](https://hds-sandbox.github.io/news/).
-These tutorials and tools have also been implemented on [UCloud](cloud.sdu.dk), the academic HPC at Southern Denmark University, via a collection of Sandbox Apps where trainees who can access UCloud via WAYF can also independently use the training module materials.
-Training resources are also made available for use on other platforms via our [GitHub page](https://github.com/hds-sandbox).
+We are constantly adding additional resources and have plans to create additional modules on medical imaging and wearable device data.
+You can access our training modules through:
++ In-person workshops and courses at host universities (check [News](https://hds-sandbox.github.io/news/) for announcements)
++ Course/workshop repositories on our [GitHub page](https://github.com/hds-sandbox) - some tool assembly may be required!
++ Independently accessible Sandbox apps on [UCloud](cloud.sdu.dk), the academic HPC at Southern Denmark University
++ Under development - virtual machines deployed on the Course Platform of Computerome, the academic HPC at the Technical University of Denmark
 Feel free to adapt these resources for your own purposes (with credit to the National Health Data Science Sandbox project and other projects they acknowledge in the specific materials).

 Available resources within each training module are listed below, including **tutorials/guides (:octicons-code-review-24:)** and **popular tools for analysis and visualization (:octicons-tools-24:)**.
 [Email us]() with any questions, comments or suggestions for new workshops!